What is facet joint syndrome precisely?

 - Physical therapy.
 This is oftentimes the most recommended form of treatment, given its high rate of success, as well as the lack of side effects that come with it.

 - Heat can help alleviate pain, as can cold therapy treatments.

-Often a change of lifestyle can help with facet joint syndrome, especially if you use our back-support products or our Backrack.
-All our products have been designed by Harley Street spine specialist who specialise in treating patients with back problems.
+For some people, a change of lifestyle can oftentimes help with facet joint syndrome, especially if they use our back-support products or our Backrack.
+All our products have been designed by Harley Street spine specialist who are experts in treating patients with back problems.

-Why not contact us now, chat with an advisor and find out more about how we can help you?
+Why not contact us now, and chat with an advisor to find out more about how we can help you?